What needs to be replaced after airbags have deployed?

 Impact Sensors

 The sensors that detected the collision and triggered the airbag deployment might need replacement, especially if they were damaged in the crash.
-Most dealers/body shops dont replace the impact sensors unless they are physically damaged.
+Most dealers/body shops don't replace the impact sensors unless they are physically damaged.
 Also if they are bad/defective they will usually give you a DTC error code and that is how you will know to change them.

 Clock Spring